jkool702/openwrt-plexmediaserver/README.md

 # openwrt-plexmediaserver
 Sets up an on-router plex media server instance

-**HARDWARE REQUIREMENTS**: an ARMv7 or ARMv8 device with a beefy CPU (quad-core is probably preferable), a USB port (and external hard drive) and at least 120 MB of free RAM that can be dedicated to plex media server.
+**HARDWARE REQUIREMENTS**: an ARMv7 or ARMv8 device with a beefy CPU (quad-core is probably preferable), a USB port (preferably usb3+) and external hard drive (to hold the plex library) and at least 120 MB of free RAM that can be dedicated to plex media server.

-**SOFTWARE REQUIREMENTS**: the ability to unzip files, and the ability to both create and mount XZ-compressed SquashFS filesystems
+**SOFTWARE REQUIREMENTS**: the ability to unzip `*.zip` files, and the ability to both create and mount XZ-compressed SquashFS filesystems

 **COMPATIBLE DEVICES**: This **should** work on any sufficiently powerful armv7 or armv8 device that meets the above requirements, but has only been tested on a Netgear R9000 (ARMv7) and a dynalink dl-wrx36 (ARMv8).

-**INSTALL INSTRUCTIONS**
+# INSTALL INSTRUCTIONS

 An install script (install_plex.sh) is in the top level repo directory.
 This will setup and install plex media server (via an init.d service) and will add something to something to `/etc/rc.local` to start plex on boot can be found [HERE](https://github.com/jkool702/openwrt-plexmediaserver/blob/main/install_plex.sh)

+IMPORTANT NOTES:
-Note: install script required `curl`
+1. the install script requires `curl`
+2. if the external drive is NTFS and you are using the ntfs-3g driver, the mount command that the script adds to /etc/rc.local might not work.
+You may need to manually change `mount /dev/sdaN ______` to `ntfs-3g /dev/sdaN _______`

 The easiest way to set everything up is probably to run the following on your Router: